Habitual aspect: English

 African American Vernacular English and Caribbean English use an invariant be to mark habitual or extended actions in the present tense.
 Some Hiberno-English in Ireland uses the construction do be to mark the habitual present.

 Romance languages

 Romance languages like French, Spanish, Italian, and Portuguese do not have a grammatical form that is specific to the habitual aspect.
 In the past tense, they have a form called the imperfect, which combines the past tense with the imperfective aspect and indicates that a past ongoing process was habitual or continuous.

+Turkish

+In Turkish, the aorist (Turkish: geniş zaman, "broad time") is a habitual aspect, and is similar to the English present simple.
+For example, the statement Et yemem ("I do not eat meat") informs the listener that the speaker is vegetarian, not merely that he happens not to be eating meat at that very moment.
+To imply the latter, the present progressive Et yemiyorum ("I am not eating meat") is used instead.